 Call it the Dog Bowl.
 Westminster show's canine athletes get their piece of Super Bowl weekend

 NEW YORK (AP) — They're at the top of their sport.
-They run, weave and go airborne And they're going all out win the championship this weekend.
+They run, weave and go airborne.
+And they went all out for this weekend's championship.

 Sorry — no, they're not the Chiefs or the Eagles.
-They're the agility dogs at the Westminster Kennel Club show, which began Saturday by showcasing various dog sports.
+They're the agility dogs at the Westminster Kennel Club show, which began Saturday by showcasing agility and other dog sports.

 Dog folk often call Westminster the Super Bowl of dog shows, and the comparison might be especially fitting this year.
 The United States' most prestigious canine competition opened on the same weekend as pro football's Super Bowl, which features the Kansas City Chiefs and the Philadelphia Eagles on Sunday.
 The rare coincidence comes after both competitions' dates shifted in recent years.